 Panda adoption pack details

-When you adopt a panda, you’ll be helping this beautiful creature, its habitat and other animals that live in the same environment.
+When you sponsor a panda, you’ll be helping this beautiful creature, its habitat and other animals that live in the same environment.
 You will also receive an adoption pack that includes:

 - A cuddly toy panda bear

 - A beautiful panda bear print

 - WWF’s tips on reducing everyone’s environmental impact

 - Three issues of Insight magazine throughout the year with updates about giant pandas

 Threats and challenges to the giant panda species

 Man has contributed to the erosion of the panda’s natural habitat through the increase in agriculture and man’s appetite for fuel, food and wood which can be obtained from the natural habitat of the panda in China.
 The panda also shares its habitat with a variety of other species which are extremely valuable to hunters, who are looking for food or are supplying the booming medicinal trade in South-east Asia.
 Products such as meat, deer antlers and musk deer pods are sought by poachers who litter the mountainsides with wire snares, some of which accidentally trap the panda.